-A relatively new player in Central Oregon’s burgeoning craft beer scene, Sunriver Brewing Company offers absolutely everything a parent could want in a restaurant: Delicious beer, wide-ranging menu filled with local favorites AND a dedicated children’s play area.
+Established and expanding, Sunriver Brewing Company offers absolutely everything a parent could want in a restaurant: Delicious beer, wide-ranging menu filled with local favorites AND a dedicated children’s play area.
 Let that sink in.
 A BREWERY WITH A PLAY AREA.

 (Oh, the grilled steelhead and pulled pork sandwich were really good too.)

 After our early dinner, the wife and kids strolled around the shops, bought a couple of Sunriver souvenirs, and, of course, hit up the aforementioned Goody’s ice cream and candy shop where the kids shared, of all things in December, a hot fudge sundae before heading back to the lodge for the night.

 Back at the lodge, my wife and I sunk into an overstuffed chair and sighed.
 And this was only day one!

 We got an early start on our Saturday, and there was a buzz in the main lodge dining area filled with families just like mine ready for their own Sunriver adventure to start.
 Kids saying “c’mon Dad!” and dads saying “let me get some coffee first.”

 I talked with a couple of brave souls organizing large groups taking the shuttle up to ski or snowboard at Mt.
 Bachelor.
 I wished them luck in their effort of herding ski-booted cats, telling them we were staying a little closer to home base and keeping our skiing experience a little less…vertical.

 So where are the Nordic trails in Sunriver?
 The answer when there’s this much snow?
 EVERYWHERE!